digideskio/cpd/README.md

 ### 2.6.0

-- Supervisor can add Alerts to particpant journals
+- Supervisor can add Alerts to participant journals